unisonweb/unisonweb-org/src/data/blog/posts/2020-03-12-march-update/index.md

 ## Builtins for crashing Unison programs

 We added two builtins, `bug` and `todo`, which simply crash your program with an error.
+Shoutout to Noah Haasis for contributing both of these.

 The `todo` builtin is handy for when you've only partially implemented something but you want to try out the partial implementation anyway: